 Knowing when the U.S. Economy is heading for recession is paramount for successful investment decisions.
 Our weekly Business Cycle Index (BCI) would have provided early reliably warnings for the past seven recessions.

-The BCI at 193.1 is up from last week’s downward revised 191.8.
-The 6-month smoothed annualized growth BCIg at 18.7 is up from last week’s 18.2, and BCIp at 100 indicates that, for this business cycle, BCI is at a new high.
+The BCI at 193.0 is up from last week’s revised level of 192.6.
+The 6-month smoothed annualized growth BCIg at 17.6 is down from last week’s 18.1, and BCIp at 99.3 indicates that for this business cycle the BCI is near its previous high.

 No recession is signaled.